sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 ### Boot to WinPE

 1. On the technician computer, locate the following files in **USB-B**/Deployment destination.
-Please see “***Creating My USB-B***” section to create and place the files in the correct paths.
+Please see [Creating My USB-B](#creating-my-usb-b)) to create and place the files in the correct paths.
 Skip this step if it was done previously.

 2. Connect the **USB-A** drive and boot the reference computer.